dr-farhan/TE-family-and-locus-expression-analysis-using-TEtranscript/README.md

 For every sample in `config/samples.tsv`, the workflow runs `TEcount` for TE family quantification, runs `TElocal` for individual locus quantification, and collects per-sample tables into count matrices.

-No FASTQ, BAM, annotation, or project-specific path is included in this repository.

 ## Installation

 ```bash